nodejs/admin/MEMBER_TRAVEL_FUND.md

 issued.
 It is strongly recommended that you submit your request far enough in advance to get approval before making relevant expenditures.

-If your request has not yet been approved, then you cannot be certain that you will be reimbursed for expenditures.
-Any expenditures made for travel before approval of your request will not be reimbursed if your request is rejected.
-Therefore, it is strongly recommended that you make your request far enough in advance that you do not need to make any relevant expenditures until after your request has been approved.

 ### Request

 * Open a pull request which adds an entry to the table at the bottom of this